darshpatel1052/Askify/DEPLOYMENT.md

-# Deployment Guide for Paperwise
+# Deployment Guide for Askify

-This guide outlines how to deploy the Paperwise application using Docker containers on Railway or Google Cloud Platform (GCP).
+This guide outlines how to deploy the Askify application using Docker containers on Railway or Google Cloud Platform (GCP).

 ## Prerequisites

 - Docker and Docker Compose installed
-- Git repository with your Paperwise code
+- Git repository with your Askify code
 - Supabase account with database set up
 - OpenAI API key
 - Railway or GCP account for deployment